-The Stanford in Government Fellowship application is based on SOLO and consists of basic personal and demographic information, a resume and transcript, two general essay questions, and fellowship-specific specific essays for each of the fellowships one applies to.
+The Stanford in Government Fellowship application is based on SOLO and consists of basic personal and demographic information, a resume and transcript, and a cover letter for each of the fellowships one applies to.
 Students can apply for up to 5 fellowships.

 Applying for the first time?
 Check out our sample personal statements, resumes, and more resources HERE!